MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 - **Dimensionality Reduction**: Techniques such as principal component analysis (PCA) and t-distributed stochastic neighbor embedding (t-SNE) reduce the number of random variables under consideration, by obtaining a set of principal variables.
 This can help simplify the data without losing critical information, making patterns more apparent.

-- **Association Rule Learning**: Algorithms like Apriori and Eclat are used in transactional databases to find interesting correlations between items.
+- **Association Rule Learning**: Algorithms like Apriori and Eclat are used in transactional databases to find interesting ==correlations== between items.

 - **Neural Networks**: Certain neural network models can be applied in unsupervised learning.
-For example, autoencoders, which are designed to compress data and then reconstruct it, effectively learning detailed features of the data.
+For example, ==autoencoders==, which are designed to compress data and then reconstruct it, effectively learning detailed features of the data

+- **Generative Models**: These include Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs), which learn to generate new data points that are similar to the training data.

+### How Do Models Learn Without Supervision?